semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     ```

 4. Once the scan is finished, return to Cloud Platform and click **View
    findings** to see your results.
-Alterantively, you can go directly to your
+Alternatively, you can go directly to your
    [findings](https://semgrep.dev/orgs/-/findings) page.

 ### Link local scans to their remote repositories

-Because the results from from local repos aren't automatically linked to the
+Because the results from local repos aren't automatically linked to the
 remote repos, the Cloud Platform doesn't create and show links to specific lines
 of code on the **Findings** page.